MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  6 │
     =#

-Using Julia's broadcast syntax, this lifting could be automated so that a `Lift` call to construct `Double(X)` isn't needed.
+Using Julia's broadcast syntax, this lifting could be automated.

     void[Lift(1:3) >> double.(It)]
     #=>